-Diabetes Spectrum associate editor Joshua J. Neumiller, PharmD, CDE, CGP, FASCP, coordinated this From Research to Practice section.
+Diabetes Spectrum editor-in-chief Joshua J. Neumiller, PharmD, CDE, FASCP, coordinated this From Re-search to Practice section.